kidpaul94/GraspMixer/README.md

 # GraspMixer

-Contact Surface Pair Estimator (CSPE) for offline 6DOF grasp detection.
+Combination of Contact Surface Pair Estimator (CSPE) and Grasp Quality Mapping Network (GQM-Net) for offline 6DOF grasp detection.
 The framework takes a complete object point cloud file to generate possible contact point pairs and their robustness (a.k.a grasp dictionaries) for a parallel jaw gripper using both analytical and data-driven models.

 ![Example 0](./images/pipeline.png)